shubhradeepnandi/shubhradeepnandi.github.io/_posts/2016-10-12-Underfit-Overfit.md

 So today, through implementing Linear Regression, I led you through the most common problems you may face when working with Machine Learning, which are *Underfitting* and *Overfitting*.
 I also showed you the easiest way to avoid those problems, which is always splitting the dataset into two parts: one for training purpose, and one for testing.

-Hope you find today's post helpful and you now put a further step into Machine Learning world, I think.
-There is no stopping as you has gone this far.
-In the next post, I will continue with **Logistic Regression**, which is an extremely important algorithm that you must understand, because it is the key which leads you to the most powerful learning technique nowadays: Neural Network.
+Hope you find this post helpful and put a further step into Machine Learning world.
+There is no stopping as you have gone this far.
+In the next post, I will continue with **Logistic Regression**, it is the key which leads you to the most powerful learning technique nowadays: Neural Network.
 So stay updated, and I will be with you soon.
 See you!